Child’s birthdate falls between 9/2/2018 - 3/1/2020

-The Fours program, which meets on Monday, Wednesday, and Friday mornings, is similar in structure to the Threes classes.
-The class begins with Teacher Rachel Martensson greeting the children, who then have an hour and 15 minutes of free exploration indoors and outside.
+The 3 ½ - 5s classes begin with the teacher greeting the children, who then have an hour and 15 minutes of free exploration indoors and outside.
 Outside, children enjoy playing in the sandbox, riding trikes, swinging, working in the garden and playing with playdough.
 Indoors, they enjoy building with blocks, writing and doing art at the table, using dramatic play costumes and props, cooking, and doing puzzles.
 Two or three project activities are always available to the children.
 Children are encouraged to participate in the projects that are offered, both indoors and outdoors.
 Other project activities include science explorations, carpentry, open-ended art, easel painting.
 We explore the children’s interests.
-A typical topic might be Mail Delivery, where the children the write letters, sort the letters to match numbered mailboxes, weigh packages, buy stamps, load up mailbags and wagons, and deliver it all by foot, tricycle, and pony express.
+A typical topic might be Mail Delivery, where the children write letters, sort the letters to match numbered mailboxes, weigh packages, buy stamps, load up mailbags and wagons, and deliver it all by foot, tricycle, and pony express.

-The Fours class has a group circle time and snack time midway through class.
+The 3 ½ to 5s classes have a group circle time and snack time midway through class.
 One half of the class meets indoors while the other half has snack outdoors, then the two groups trade places.
 Parents take turns preparing the allergy-sensitive snack for the group.
 The day continues with another hour of free exploration indoors and out, then everyone cleans up and meets for story time and a closing song.
-As children are ready, the Fours class incorporates fine motor skill development: holding a crayon, starting to write the letters in their name and using scissors.
-They also participate in math and literacy activities.
+As children are ready, these classes incorporate fine motor skill development: holding a crayon, starting to write the letters in their name and using scissors.
+Math and literacy are integral elements of the curriculum.